AlphaForceBravo/FWB-FB-S/README.md

-# 🎣 Bridger: Western Fishing Bot | v3.3.0
+# 🎣 Bridger: Western Fishing Bot | v3.3.1

 A high-performance automation utility designed for fishing in **Bridger Western**.
 This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Lightning-Fast OpenCV Template Matching**, and a **Customizable Macro System** to provide a near-perfect, hands-free fishing experience.

-> **Note:** Version 3.3.0 is a structural hotfix that completely overhauls how the bot handles file paths, permanently fixing an issue where user calibration settings would fail to load or mysteriously delete themselves.
+> **Note:** Version 3.3.1 is a targeted cleanup and quality-of-life update that permanently neutralizes "ghost files" left behind by the auto-updater and provides better visual feedback during setup.
 > If you need support, join the Discord Server and create a ticket: https://discord.gg/euQnmmAnDj

 ---